xw-hu/SAC-Net/README.md

 # SAC-Net: Spatial Attenuation Context for Salient Object Detection

-by Xiaowei Hu, Chi-Wing Fu, Lei Zhu, Tianyu Wang, and Pheng-Ann Heng
+by Xiaowei Hu, Chi-Wing Fu, Lei Zhu, Tianyu Wang, and Pheng-Ann Heng.

 This implementation is written by Xiaowei Hu at the Chinese University of Hong Kong.